-In this area of study, you will learn why managing accounts receivable and accounts payable successfully is essential to maintaining an adequate cash flow for a business.
-Record and report transactions relating to accounts receivable and accounts payable.
-Examine strategies for managing credit transactions and use indicators, such as accounts receivable turnover and accounts payable turnover, to analyse decisions related to these areas.
-You will also investigate the ethical considerations involved in managing accounts receivable and accounts payable and the effects of these on business performance.
+Managing accounts receivable and accounts payable successfully is essential to maintaining an adequate cash flow for a business.
+In this area of study students record and report transactions relating to accounts receivable and accounts payable.
+They examine strategies for managing credit transactions and use indicators, such as accounts receivable turnover and accounts payable turnover, to analyse decisions related to these areas.
+Students also take account of ethical considerations involved in managing accounts receivable and accounts payable and the effects of these on business performance.